jamesgol/woocommerce-cart-stock-reducer/readme.txt

 == Changelog ==
 = Dev =
+* Keep reserve_stock_for_order from throwing exception when all items are in users cart
 * Fix bug where a 'Quick Edit' or 'Bulk Edit' on the backend could change actually stock if the product is in a users cart

 = 3.75 =